“Frogs and Circles” Is Not “Feet In Straps.” Here’s the deal.

 They are typically taught at the foundation level - usually the third exercise in the reformer sequence.
 (Once it’s replaced with Short Spine Massage, it moves to a later position in the sequence.)

-The Pilates Method is a progressive system.
+The classical system asks the body to organize itself globally from the beginning.
+It’s a progressive system.
 The purpose of individual exercises exists only within the context of the full method.

 Think about it like looking at a single puzzle piece.
 It will not make much sense on its own - you have to look at it relative to the full puzzle picture.